ScottishCovidResponse/Covid19_EERAModel/README.md

 ```
 The setting `n_sim_steps` is the number of iterations the model should be run for.

-When the model is run in prediction mode, all of the above configuration is logged to the terminal
-and the log file.
+When the model is run in prediction mode, all of the above configuration is logged to the terminal and the log file.

 ### Inference mode
 To run the model in inference mode, set the `-m` switch to inference:
 ```
 $ .build/bin/Covid19EERAModel -m inference ...
 ```
-To configure the inference run, two main pieces of configuration must be supplied:
-  * A set of data files containing observations and population/age-group descriptions
-  * A `parameters.ini` file

-Examples of these files can be found in the regression tests directories: `test/regression/run<N>/data`.

 ## Logging
 The code logs a large amount of information in its log file.
 This file has a name of the form